jeffreykthomas/AAI-520-Final-Project/README.md

 We trained both the medium and large sizes of the model.

 ## GPT-3 Finetuning:
 The GPT-3 model was finetuned using the [OpenAI](https://beta.openai.com/) API.
-The model was trained for a single epoch.
+The model was trained for a single epoch on less than 1% of the data (for cost reasons).
 The training script can be found in the gpt3_finetuning folder.

 ## Llama2 Finetuning:
 The Llama2 model was finetuned using the [Huggingface](https://huggingface.co/transformers/model_doc/gpt2.html#gpt2lmheadmodel) library.
 The model was trained for 3 epochs.
 The training script can be found in the llama2_finetuning folder.
 In particular, we used QLora for the finetuning process, and then AutoGPTQ to quantize the model for faster inference and easier deployment.